-- Moussé Fils (RM), a Special Club producer with 5.6 ha of vineyards in Cuisles, Jonquery, Châtillon-sur-Marne, and Vandières with 85% Pinot Meunier (which is the focus of this producer), 12% Pinot Noir, and 3% Chardonnay.
+- Moussé Fils (RM, Facebook page), a Special Club producer with 5.6 ha of vineyards in Cuisles, Jonquery, Châtillon-sur-Marne, and Vandières with 85% Pinot Meunier (which is the focus of this producer), 12% Pinot Noir, and 3% Chardonnay.
 The annual production is about 50 000 bottles and they have produced their own Champagnes since 1923.
-With the exception of a blanc de blancs named Opale, the proportion of Pinot Meunier in the cuvées is 80%-100%, and their slogan is Profondément Meunier.
-They produced the first Special Club which is 100% Pinot Meunier.
+With the exception of a blanc de blancs, the proportion of Pinot Meunier in the cuvées is 80%-100%, and their slogan is Profondément Meunier.
+L’Or d’Eugène (used to be Or Tradition) is a non-vintage cuvée where the reserve wine comes from a solera.
+L’Extra Or d’Eugène is the same cuvée but disgorged two years later and shipped with a low dosage.
+Anecdote (used to be Opale) is a blanc de blancs from the vineyard site Les Varosses in Cuisles, which is also stated on the label.
+Terre d’Illite is a vintage Champagne namned for the soils in the village, composed of about 95% Pinot Meunier and 5% Pinot Noir.
+Moussé Fils produced the first Special Club which is 100% Pinot Meunier.
 (Joseph Loriot-Pagel in Festigny also produces a 100% Pinot Meunier Special Club since the 2009 vintage, launched in 2014.
-José Michel is known for Pinot Meunier but their Special Club consists of 50% Pinot Meunier and 50% Chardonnay.)
-I believe 2005 to be the first vintage, the same year they became members of the club, and it has later been followed by 2006, 2008, and 2009.
-The 2011 vintage will be launched in July 2015.
-A Special Club Rosé de Saignée will be launched in the 2012 vintage.
+José Michel in Moussy is known for Pinot Meunier but their Special Club consists of 50% Pinot Meunier and 50% Chardonnay.)
+2005 was the first vintage, the same year they became members of the club, and it has later been followed by 2006, 2008, 2009, 2011m and 2012.
+A Special Club Rosé de Saignée will also be launched in the 2012 vintage.
 In the video below, Cédric Moussé gives a general presentation of the 2014 vintage:

 - Schreiner (RM), also Jean-Pierre Schreiner.